 Because the login pages are serviced from memory, this limits the types of graphics that can be supported.
-All streaming types of graphical/sound widgets (that is, avi, way, mpeg, Quicktime, etc.) are not supported; however, BMP, JPG, GIF, and other types of clipart graphics are supported.
+All streaming types of graphical/sound widgets (that is, avi, wav, mpeg, Quicktime, etc.) are not supported; however, BMP, JPG, GIF, and other types of clipart graphics are supported.
+Login pages and links referenced by the login pages should follow the 8.3 naming convention.
+Failure to do so will result in broken links and possible authentication problems.